RosanaFSS/JIRA/README.md

 # JIRA Software

-## JIRA is a software :happy: used to help manage and deliver projects.
+## JIRA is a software used to help manage and deliver projects 📈.

 Atlassian is the company that owns JIRA.